 In KS1 and KS2 we use the My Pals are Here books which take the children through a variety of group learning and investigation activities before working independently on a topic.

-Children from Year 2 to Year 6 also have access to MyMaths, an online programme which provides more practice of key maths skills.
-Children can log on to this both at home and in school and win certificates for their efforts.
+Children from Year 3 to Year 6 also have access to MyMaths, an online programme which provides more practice of key maths skills.
+Children can log on to this both at home and in school and receive instant feedback.
 This supplements class learning and teachers will set relevant activities for children to complete.